Facebook blocked many gay-themed ads as part of its new advertising policy, angering LGBT groups

 The advertisements all seemed innocuous at a glance.

 A ribald sendup of fairy tales hosted by a comedian in Los Angeles.
-A social group in Spanish for Latino men sponsored by a community center in Las Vegas.
-And a list of senior-friendly housing options distributed by a nonprofit in Texas.
+A Spanish-language social group for Latino men, sponsored by a community center in Las Vegas.
+And a list of senior-friendly housing options distributed by a nonprofit group in Texas.

 The common thread between them all?
 LGBT themes.